OctopusDeploy/docs/docs/api-and-integration/metadata/index.md

 ![Package Details](package-detail.png)

-If there is a specific issue tracker extension, e.g. Jira, enabled and configured that matches the work-items type the work-items will appear as a link to the issue tracking system.
-If not, the work-items will appear as plain text.
+If you have configured an issue tracker extension (e.g. Jira), that matches the work-items type, the work-items appear as a link to the issue tracking system.
+If not, the work-items appear as plain text.

 ## Project Settings